-- (2) The term of office of each of the directors expires on the earlier of the Company's next annual general meeting or upon resignation.
-The term of office of the officers expires at the discretion of the directors. - (3) See "Management and Key Personnel" for additional information regarding the principal occupations of the Company's directors and officers. - (4) Based on 11,525,961 issued and outstanding Common Shares as of the date of this Prospectus. - (5) The members of the Company's Audit Committee are David Eaton (chair), Dr. Jonathan Shelton, and Jason T. Nguyen.
+(2) The term of office of each of the directors expires on the earlier of the Company's next annual general meeting or upon resignation.
+The term of office of the officers expires at the discretion of the directors.

+(3) See "Management and Key Personnel" for additional information regarding the principal occupations of the Company's directors and officers.

+(4) Percentage is based on 11,525,961 Subordinated Voting Shares issued and outstanding, 625,287 Super Voting Shares issued and outstanding, and 909,000 Options issued and outstanding as of the date hereof.